Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 8 Januari 2026 18.30.47 UTC
+- WIB: Kamis, 8 Januari 2026 20.05.26 UTC
-- WITA: Kamis, 8 Januari 2026 19.30.47 UTC
+- WITA: Kamis, 8 Januari 2026 21.05.26 UTC
-- WIT: Kamis, 8 Januari 2026 20.30.47 UTC
+- WIT: Kamis, 8 Januari 2026 22.05.26 UTC

 Kutipan Inspiratif:
-"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

-Kategori: friendship
+Kategori: success